nomisreual/git_alert/README.md

 ```

 Hence, the configuration file closely resembles the command line options.
 The command line options will always override the configuration file.
 However,
 _only_dirty_ is a special case.
 If it is set to true in the configuration file, it will be applied.
 The command line flag can only turn it on, not off.
+For reference, an example configuration file can be found in _docs_.

 ## Development: